Borovany (Písek District): History

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The landmark of Borovany is the Chapel of the Virgin Mary.
+The main cultural landmark of Borovany is the Chapel of the Virgin Mary.
 It was built in the pseudo-Baroque style in the 18th century and rebuilt in the first half of the 19th century.

 None of the fortresses survived, the last one was demolished in 1867.